Instrument Rating Requirements

-After meeting all of the Instrument Rating requirements, your instructor will endorse you to take the Oral and Practical exam.
-This exam will focus on decision making, aeronautical knowledge, and instrument flying skills.
+After meeting all of the FAA Instrument Rating requirements, and your instructor has determined you are ready, you will take the Oral Exam and Practical Test with a Designated Pilot Examiner.
+The Oral Exam and Practical Test will focus on decision making, aeronautical knowledge, and instrument flying skills.
 Upon successful completion, you will be issued an Instrument Rating.

 How old do I have to be to get my Instrument Rating?

-You need to be at least 17 years old, and hold a Current Pilot Certificate.
+You need to be at least 17 years old, and hold a Current Private or Commercial Pilot Certificate.

 How long will it take to earn my Instrument Rating?

-There are many variables that affect how quickly one earns their Instrument Rating.
-For example, bad weather on a day you are scheduled to fly may cancel a flight.
+It may take 6-8 months to earn an Instrument Rating, however there are many variables that affect how quickly one earns their Instrument Rating.
+For example, bad weather on a day you are scheduled to fly.
 Generally, if a student studies the material and flies frequently, he or she will complete training in the shortest amount of time.